Slava Ostap

-Slava "Ostap" Osinski is a street artist who creates works on acrylic glass using packing tape or duct tape and duct tape.
-He also produces work in live performances and also creates installation art works.
+Slava "Ostap" Osinski is a street artist who creates works on acrylic glass using packing tape and duct tape.
+He also produces live performances and installation art works.

 Ostap was born and raised in Dnipropetrowsk in Ukraine, where he studied architecture.
 In 1995 he moved to Germany and he later moved to Berlin.
 Ostap has been active in Berlin's street art and urban art scene since 2013.

 Career

 Ostap was a resident artist at the Urban Spree gallery in Berlin in December 2012.
 In an interview about his work, Ostap has said: